dart-lang/site-www/src/_guides/language/evolution.md

 _Released 6 May 2020_
 | [Dart 2.8 announcement](https://medium.com/dartlang/announcing-dart-2-8-7750918db0a)

-Dart 2.8 didn't add any features to the Dart language, but it did contain a number of preparatory [breaking changes][2.8 breaking changes] to ensure great nullability-related usability and performance in the upcoming [null safety][] feature.
+Dart 2.8 didn't add any features to the Dart language.
+It did contain a number of preparatory [breaking changes][2.8 breaking changes] to improve nullability-related usability and performance for [null safety][].

-It also contained a faster pub tool, and a new [pub outdated][] command.
+It improved the performance of the `pub` tool and added the [`pub outdated`][] command.

 ### Dart 2.7
 _Released 11 December 2019_